apache/flink/docs/content/docs/connectors/datastream/formats/hadoop.md

 The resulting `InputFormat` can be used to create a data source by using `ExecutionEnvironmen#createInput`.

-The resulting `DataSet` contains 2-tuples where the first field is the key and the second field is the value retrieved from the Hadoop InputFormat.
+The resulting `DataStream` contains 2-tuples where the first field is the key and the second field is the value retrieved from the Hadoop InputFormat.